-Ensuring that all of your healthcare policies are inclusive of the health needs of transgender and LGBQ+ faculty, staff, and students, as well as any employees or students living with HIV, in terms of both their individual needs and their partners' (whether legally married or not).
+Ensuring that all of your healthcare policies are inclusive of the health needs of transgender and non-binary/gender non-conforming and LGBQ+ faculty, staff, and students, as well as any employees or students living with HIV, in terms of both their and their partners' needs (regardless of whether they are legally married).
 Healthcare coverage for transgender individuals (including hormone replacement therapy and gender transition coverage) is routinely excluded from many healthcare policies; likewise, some policies do not cover payment for medications used by those with HIV or medications like PrEP that are used to prevent transmission of HIV.
 Ensuring that these individuals have the necessary healthcare coverage they need is critically important to their success in their academic or professional endeavors at your school.
 In addition, some health plans exclude same-sex couples from fertility treatments that are otherwise covered for different-sex couples, in that they require that the couple have tried 'traditional' sexual reproductive efforts for a specified period of time before coverage kicks in - an option unavailable to same-sex couples.